Srinu1976/Efficient-Data-Stream-Anomaly-Detection/README.md

 # Efficient Data Stream Anomaly Detection

-## Overview
+## Project Overview

-This project focuses on detecting anomalies in financial transactions, particularly credit card transactions, using advanced machine learning techniques.
-By simulating a continuous data stream, the goal is to identify unusual patterns that may indicate fraudulent activity.
+This project aims to detect anomalies in credit card transactions, leveraging advanced machine learning algorithms to identify potential fraud.
+By analyzing a simulated stream of transaction data, the system will learn to recognize unusual patterns that deviate from typical spending behavior.
+The primary focus is on enhancing fraud detection accuracy while minimizing false positives, ensuring secure and efficient financial transactions.

-## Objectives
+## Project Objectives

-- Develop a Python script that utilizes **Isolation Forest** and **Local Outlier Factor (LOF)** to detect anomalies.
+- Create a Python script that implements **Isolation Forest** and **Local Outlier Factor (LOF)** for anomaly detection in financial transactions.
-- Analyze the effectiveness of both algorithms in identifying fraudulent transactions.
+- Evaluate and compare the performance of both algorithms in identifying fraudulent activities.
-- Generate detailed statistics on the detected anomalies for better insights.
+- Produce comprehensive statistics and visualizations on the detected anomalies to gain deeper insights into the patterns of fraudulent transactions.

 ## Dataset

-The project employs the **Credit Card Fraud Detection** dataset from Kaggle.
-It contains various features representing transactions, with labels indicating whether they are fraudulent or legitimate.
+The project utilizes the **Credit Card Fraud Detection** dataset sourced from Kaggle.
+This dataset comprises a variety of features that represent individual transactions, along with labels that indicate whether each transaction is fraudulent or legitimate.
+It serves as a critical foundation for training and evaluating the anomaly detection algorithms employed in this project.

 ### Data Preview

-Sample data format:
+The dataset follows a structured format with the following columns:

 ```plaintext
 Time, V1, V2, ..., V28, Amount, Class
 0, -1.35980713, 1.19185711, ..., -0.05395037, 149.62, 0